TransitionEnergetiqueQuebec/BTAP/Apatana Installer.md

   3) Install Aptana (à revalider)

-  4) In user environement variables add the first two folling lines (if not Aptana will not find any ruby and git executable:)
+  4) In user environement variables add the first two following lines (if not Aptana will not find any ruby and git executable:)

 		`C:\RailsInstaller\Git\cmd`